SethMMorton/natsort/docs/source/intro.rst

     Please see `Generating a Reusable Sorting Key and Sorting In-Place`_ for an alternate way to sort in-place naturally.

-:func:`~natsorted` identifies numbers anywhere in a string and sorts them naturally.
-Below are some other things you can do with :mod:`natsort` (please see the :ref:`examples` for a quick start guide, or the :ref:`api` for more details).

 Sorting Versions
 ++++++++++++++++